 While it would be nice if we could grow our favorite fruits in any region, the truth is that these trees are native to certain environments.
 For example, citrus trees grow best in tropical or subtropical climates (zones 9-11).

 Cherry trees, on the other hand, grow best in zones 4-7.
 More specifically, sweet cherry varieties grow in zones 5-7, while the more hardy, sour cherry varieties grow in zones 4-6.

 Some signs that a cherry tree can’t handle a certain climate and is getting stressed are if its leaves are drooping, curling, or falling off.

 So, if your cherry tree has any of these symptoms, and you’ve checked the above map and found that you’re outside of these recommended zones, it’s likely that your cherry tree might be having trouble surviving in your climate.

-While this can be limiting, there are some ways you can stretch these zones.
+While certain climates can be limiting, there are some ways you can stretch their zones.

 For example, you can grow cherry trees indoors, get more hardy varieties, or even create your own microclimate.
 For more information on microclimates, check out the video below by Gardener Scott.

 A lack of nutrients is one of the first things that come to mind when a cherry tree is dying.
 And while it’s not the most common issue, it’s definitely one that should be considered.